Constructive Dismissal Settlement Agreements

 Evidence needed for constructive dismissal claims

 Unfortunately only around 5% of claims of constructive dismissal succeed in the employment tribunal.
 The main reason is that tribunals decide that there is insufficient evidence that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).
-So, if your employer puts you on a performance improvement plan, for example, this is unlikely to be a justification to resign.
-A Tribunal would expect you to stick it out!
+So, if your employer puts you on a performance improvement plan, for example, this is not an excuse to quit.
+Stick it out!

-Another big killer of constructive dismissal claims is whereby the employment tribunal deems the employee to have affirmed or ‘accepted’ the employer’s misconduct.
+Another big killer of constructive dismissal claims is whereby the employment tribunal deems the employee to have ‘accepted’ the employer’s misconduct.
 In practice this means that you left it too late to resign, and by so doing you tacitly accepted the mistreatment.
-So it may be that swift action on your part is required, but equally Tribunals can deem a resignation as premature.
-So don’t be rash.
-There is more information below on how to time your resignation.
+So it may be that swift action on your part is required, but at the same time don’t be rash.

-As you probably know, often employers try to ‘manage out’ employees to avoid having to pay them off with a settlement agreement.
-Manager’s are often told to put an employee on performance review or to discipline them over a trivial matter.
-It is surprising how even big corporations employ these kinds of underhand tactics to avoid their responsibilities towards their employees.
+As you probably know, often employers try to manage out employees in order to avoid having to pay them off with a settlement agreement.
+A manager could be told to put an employee on performance review or to discipline them over a trivial matter.
+It is surprising how even big corporations employ these kinds of underhand tactics in order to avoid their responsibilities towards their employees.
 The difficulty however, is proving it.

 Timing your resignation

-Exactly when to resign is a difficult question, and it is not a decision to take lightly.
-As set out above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer.
-Sometimes, the best tactic is to stretch out your resignation and stay employed.
-This way you suffer no financial loss, you can be a constant thorn in your employer’s side, and they will pay you more in a settlement agreement just to get you out of their hair.
+Exactly when to resign is a difficult question.
+As set out above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer, and then you cannot resign much later (for example when you have found another job!) and point to the much earlier conduct as the cause of your resignation.
+Conversely, if you can stretch out your resignation and stay employed, then you can be a constant thorn in your employer’s side, and they will pay you more in a settlement agreement just to get you out of their hair.
 Read more in our article about negotiating settlement agreements.